Welcome to Zorro! Getting Started

 - Earn real money: The free Zorro version is fully functional

 and can trade with real money.
-But before investing your hard earned money in
+Before investing your hard earned money in

 chapter from top to bottom.
 Open a real money account with the broker of your